 HBase stores all the received operations into its memstore memory area.
 When the memory buffer is full, it is flushed to disk.
-Because this can create many small files in HDFS, from time to time, HBase can select files to be compacted together into a bigger one.
-A compaction is called Minor when HBase elects only some of the HFiles to be compacted but not all.
-In a Major compaction, all the files are elected to be compacted together.
-A major compaction works like a minor one except that the delete markers can be removed after they are applied to all the related cells and all extra versions of the same cell will also be dropped.
+Because this can create many small files in HDFS, HBase can select files to be compacted together into a bigger one from time to time.
+Compaction is called Minor when HBase elects only some of the HFiles to be compacted but not all.
+In Major compaction, all the files are elected to be compacted together.
+Major compaction works like a minor one except that the delete markers can be removed after applying to all the related cells, and all extra versions of the same cell will also be dropped.

 Part 2 – HBase Interview Questions (Advanced)